Im-Saad08/SIZR-GetSizr/README.md

 ## The Founders

-**Ali Raza** — Computer Vision & Systems
+**Muhammad Saad** — Computer Vision & Systems
 *Built the scanning pipeline.
 Obsesses over sub-millimetre proportion mapping.
 Still measures his own sleeves before bed.*

-**Hassan Mahmood** — Mechanical Engineering & Materials
+**AbdurRehman** — Materials
 *Sourced the fabrics.
 Negotiated with the mills.
 Knows the GSM of every bolt in the atelier by touch.*

-They met at LUMS, lost touch, found each other again over a shared hatred of ill-fitting collars.
+They met at NUTECH, lost touch, found each other again over a shared hatred of ill-fitting collars.
 Sizr is the result.

 ---